 Seals admitted for rehabilitation at the SeaLife Center are held in quarantine and placed in individual holding tanks.
-Currently, health data such as blood chemistry and morphometrics are collected every 10 days from each harbor seal admitted for rehabilitation.
+Currently, health data such as blood chemistry and morphometrics are collected every ten days from each harbor seal admitted for rehabilitation.
 Blood chemistry and hematology values are used in conjunction with body composition to detect significant changes in health status that might alter water balance, cause anemia, or compromise basic metabolic status (Castellini et al., 2000, 1993).
-Blood urea, nitrogen (BUN) ketone bodies, and free fatty acids, as well as hematocrit, hemoglobin, and erythrocyte sedimentation rate are measured.
+Blood urea, nitrogen (BUN) ketone bodies, and free fatty acids, as well as hematocrit, hemoglobin, and erythrocyte sedimentation rates are measured.
+We are currently analyzing past samples from the Castellini study to synthesize the data from both studies.